What is the Chart of Accounts?

 The expense account is the last category in the chart of accounts.
 It includes a list of all the money spent in generating revenues for the business.
 The expenses must be tied back to specific products or revenue-generating activities of the business.

 A simple way to organize the expense accounts is to create an account for each expense listed on IRS Tax Form Schedule C, and adding other accounts that are specific to the nature of the business.
-Creating the expense accounts based on Schedule C makes it easy for the business to calculate taxes due.
 Each of the expense accounts can be assigned numbers starting from 5000.